Abhishek2271/TransferabilityAnalysis/README.md

 For quantization DoReFa-Net method [(Zhou et al., 2018)](https://arxiv.org/abs/1606.06160) is used For adversarial attack generation ART [(Nicolae et al., 2019)](https://arxiv.org/abs/1807.01069 ) is used.

 The API is fairly simple to use.
-A use case is already implemented with a YAML parser.
-To run this please follow the following steps

-For more details on how to use the api please follow the [wiki](https://github.com/Abhishek2271/TransferabilityAnalysis/wiki) section.
+Details on how to use the api is in the [wiki](https://github.com/Abhishek2271/TransferabilityAnalysis/wiki) section.

 # References
 ## Quantization is based on DoReFa-Net method as proposed in the paper: https://arxiv.org/abs/1606.06160